Broadband installation and activation: How long does it take?

 A broadband router on a table

-Whatever your reason for switching providers, installation times for internet provision vary depending on which company you choose, whether you need to have a new landline phone line installed and where you live.
+Whatever your reason for switching providers, installation times for internet provision vary depending on which company you choose, whether you need to have a new landline phone line of Full Fibre installed, and where you live.

 What to expect with broadband installation

-The average internet installation time for any provider is two weeks, though there are a number of factors that can delay broadband set-up, which we’ll explain in detail later.
-And there are some types of broadband and specific situations where setup can be either considerably faster, or take much longer.
+The average internet installation time for any provider is two weeks, though there are a number of factors that can delay broadband set-up or indeed make it much quicker, both of which we’ll explain in detail later.

-Whatever provider you choose for your new internet connection, the process for installing a fixed-line connection is similar:
+Whatever provider you choose for your new broadband package, the process for installing a fixed-line broadband connection is similar:

 It should also be noted that in some cases where a broadband line is already active – if you already have Virgin Media cables leading into your home, or you're switching from one Openreach provider to another – self-installation may be possible.
 In these cases the provider will simply send you your new router and you'll just have to plug it in on the right day.